(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

-Elephant Sanctuary Volunteer Sri Lanka!
+Elephant Sanctuary Volunteer in Sri Lanka

-Sri Lanka is an island in the Indian Ocean that is home to the unique Sri Lankan elephant, the largest and darkest sub-species of Asian elephants.
+Sri Lanka is an island in the Indian Ocean that is home to the unique Sri Lankan elephant, the largest and darkest subspecies of Asian elephants.
 The island is ringed by beautiful sandy beaches, and the center is thick with green volcanic jungle mountains where you can find exotic wildlife such as leopards, peacocks, deer, monkeys, and of course, elephants!

-This is a once-in-a-lifetime wildlife experience that really gives back to animals in need, and for elephant lovers you will never feel more fulfilled or like you are making a bigger difference in the world.
-You will show a kinder version of humanity to these amazing animals and ensure their health, well-being and survival.
+This is a once-in-a-lifetime wildlife experience that really gives back to animals in need, and for elephant lovers, you will never feel more fulfilled or like you are making a bigger difference in the world.
+You will show a kinder version of humanity to these amazing animals and ensure their health, well-being, and survival.

 Take a minute to complete the form and we will be in touch.

-Volunteer Responsibilities & Impact
+Volunteer Responsibilities and Impact

 At the Kegalle elephant volunteer project, you will be assigned a special elephant to work with as an assistant to a mahout (or elephant handler).
-Your daily tasks will involve feeding, bathing, and grooming the elephant, providing mental stimulation, and looking out for any signs of illness or injury and assisting in providing treatment if necessary.
+Your daily tasks will involve feeding, bathing, and grooming the elephant, providing mental stimulation, and looking out for any signs of illness or injury, and assisting in providing treatment if necessary.

-You will also work daily in the eco-farm helping to grow fruits, vegetables, and medicinal herbs, as well as support the project in other ways such as administrative work, research, fundraising, teaching English, and helping out with the mobile veterinary unit.
+You will also work daily in the eco-farm helping to grow fruits, vegetables, and medicinal herbs, as well as support the project in other ways, such as administrative work, research, fundraising, teaching English, and helping out with the mobile veterinary unit.

-The project focuses on four major areas and you can participate in every aspect:
+The project focuses on four major areas, and you can participate in every aspect:

-Caring for the Elephants: You will help to provide daily care and treatment of elephants.
+Caring for the Elephants : You will help to provide daily care and treatment of elephants.
 You will be assigned an elephant and help to feed, bath and play with your new friend.

 In addition, you are needed to assist the project with administrative tasks and fundraising so that the project may run smoothly, and adequate resources are available for elephant care.
 General maintenance of facilities will also be appreciated.

 With this unique elephant product, the project hopes to help farmers produce organic goods without the high price of alternative farming.
-You will work in the eco-farm every day to enhance the project and in turn, help to produce some of the food they will receive at the restaurant (where volunteers will receive three local meals included in the program).
+You will work in the eco-farm every day to enhance the project and, in turn, help to produce some of the food they will receive at the restaurant (where volunteers will receive three local meals included in the program).

 The MVU is a more efficient and less costly way to care for all Sri Lankan elephants.
 The MVU may travel hundreds of miles a day, so this is a great opportunity for volunteers to see more of the country and gain direct veterinary experience.